Configuration

 app_db_name

 with '_local'.
 Set to true when doing local development using a DBOS Cloud database.
 For local development only, not used in DBOS Cloud. - migrate (optional): A list of commands to run to apply your application's schema to the database.
-We recommend using a Typescript-based migration tool like Knex, Drizzle, TypeORM, or Prisma.
+We recommend using a TypeScript-based migration tool like Knex, Drizzle, TypeORM, or Prisma.

 - rollback (optional) A list of commands to run to roll back the last batch of schema migrations.